Knowing what is the difference between LLC and Corp Can Mean Less Liability When You Comply with the Rules.

 - There are many other differences between the meaning of Limited Liability vs corporation besides the various tax benefits

-Creating an LLC vs Corporation — LLC Viewed as Legal Business Entity?
+LLC Meaning vs Corporation — LLC Viewed as Legal Business Entity?

 When forming an LLC, you must understand that you have certain compliance obligations when forming an LLC vs Corporation.